 The map show the changes of Bell Hill Farm in 1976 and 2006.
 Summarize the information by selecting and reporting the main features and make comparisons where relevant

-Today food often travels thousands of miles from the farm to the consumer.
-Some people believe it would be better for the environment and the economy if people only ate food produced by local farmers.
+Today food travels from thousands of miles from the farm to the consumer.
+Some people say that it would be better for the economy & environment if people ate food produced from local farmers.
 Would the advantages of this idea outweigh the disadvantages?